postsent/postsent.github.io/_posts/computing/jeykll/2021-12-28-jupyter-book.md

 The ``title`` param in the ``_toc`` file cannot be applied easily.
 Currently, the easiest way is just modifies the first heading in the notebook.

+Heading for each file seems to be a must.
+When specific filename in the ``_toc.yml``, file extension not needed.

 # Jupyter notebook page

 Similar to the transaltion approach mentioned above, here, since jupyter-book is built for jupyter notebook, we create a new github page and store the notebook there, with a url link in the jekyll points to the notebook github page.